"We will not rest until this offender is brought to justice" | Reward in search for "extremely dangerous" inmate raised to $32,500

 The Tennessee Highway Patrol said it is providing aviation support as one of the ways it's aiding in the search.

-At the end of the conference, a TBI spokesperson said that the bottom line message for the public was that although it can feel extremely powerless in this situation, folks do have power- they have the power to remain vigilant and check their property.
+At the end of the conference, Josh DeVine, a TBI spokesperson, said that the bottom line message for the public was that although it can feel extremely powerless in this situation, folks do have power- they have the power to remain vigilant and check their property.

 "Suffice it to say, if there's something we can do as an agency to locate this individual, we are doing it."